HFF-Git/LcsNodes-Book/Book-Text.md

 ## *The Base Station*
 <a id="markdown-*the-base-station*" name="*the-base-station*"></a>

+Take a deep breath.
 We are about to put together out first major LCS hardware module.
 The previous chapters introduced the message format and protocols and the core library for implementing the event system as well as the running equipment based on the DCC signal standards.
 Next, we took a closer look on the major hardware building blocks and power module designs.
 Just like the LCS core library allows to build a node specific firmware on top, the hardware building blocks are the foundation to build the required hardware modules.
 We also looked at how one would go after designing the node firmware in general.
 So here is the first and most important hardware module putting it all together.
 The base station.
 Every layout needs to have some kind of a base station that acts as the central place for layout control and signal generation.

 Looking at the market, there are plenty of so called base stations.
 They typically offer support for several standards and communication protocols, such as DCC, mfx, LocoNet, a Can Bus, a S88 sensor bus, and so on.
 Most base station also have the power module directly integrated.
 They support the configuration of locomotive and stationary decoders.
 In short, a one stop all round solution.
 Their price range is around few hundred Euros.
 With the advent of Arduino, Raspberry and other controllers there are numerous do it yourself solutions.
 Just to name one, the DCC\+\+ Arduino base station with a motor shield as a power unit, gets you a base station for well under hundred Euros.
 The excellent work of the JMRI community to provide a DCC\+\+ interface for configuration software and other utilities to use this inexpensive base station hardware.
 The DCC-EX group extended and stabilized the original DCC\+\+ work for a wider range of controllers but also with new capabilities.
 There are many such great projects.
 The appendix provides some links and pointers to this work.